MicrosoftDocs/windows-itpro-docs/windows/deployment/update/waas-delivery-optimization.md

 **Does Delivery Optimization use multicast?**: No. It relies on the cloud service for peer discovery, resulting in a list of peers and their IP addresses.
 Client devices then connect to their peers to obtain download files over TCP/IP.

 **How does Delivery Optimization deal with congestion on the router from peer-to-peer activity on the LAN?**: Starting in Windows 10, version 1903, Delivery Optimization uses LEDBAT to relieve such congestion.
-For more details see this post on the [Networking Blog](https://techcommunity.microsoft.com/t5/Networking-Blog/Windows-Transport-converges-on-two-Congestion-Providers-Cubic/ba-p/339819).
+For more details, see this post on the [Networking Blog](https://techcommunity.microsoft.com/t5/Networking-Blog/Windows-Transport-converges-on-two-Congestion-Providers-Cubic/ba-p/339819).

 **How does Delivery Optimization handle VPNs?**
 Delivery Optimization attempts to identify VPNs by checking the network adapter type and details and will treat the connection as a VPN if the adapter description contains certain keywords, such as "VPN" or "secure."

 If the connection is identified as a VPN, Delivery Optimization will suspend uploads to other peers.
 However, you can allow uploads over a VPN by using the [Enable Peer Caching while the device connects via VPN](waas-delivery-optimization-reference.md#enable-peer-caching-while-the-device-connects-via-vpn)	policy.

 If you have defined a boundary group in Configuration Manager for VPN IP ranges, you can set the DownloadMode policy to 0 for that boundary group to ensure that there will be no peer-to-peer activity over the VPN.
-When the device is not connected via VPN, it can still leverage peer-to-peer with the default of LAN.
+When the device is not connected using a VPN, it can still use peer-to-peer with the default of LAN.

 With split tunneling, make sure to allow direct access to these endpoints: